Poorunga/edgemesh-bak/README.md

-## Operation Guidance
+## Getting Started

-#### Constraints
+#### Prerequisites
-In its implementation, Edgemesh has borrowed from [istio's](https://istio.io/latest/zh/docs/ops/deployment/requirements/) VirtualService, DestinationRule, and GateWay, so there are some requirements in its use:
+Before using EdgeMesh, you need to understand the following prerequisites at first:

-- Due to the lack of underlying CNI capabilities, when using edgemesh's capabilities, the Pod is required a hostPort (as shown in following examples)
+- when using edgemesh's capabilities, the Pod is required a hostPort (as shown in following examples)
 - while using DestinationRule, the name of the DestinationRule must be equal to the name of the corresponding Service.
 Edgemesh will determine the DestinationRule in the same namespace according to the name of the Service
 - Service ports must be named.
 The key/value pairs of port name must have the following syntax: name: \<protocol>[-\<suffix>]